KasunShanaka/A-Webstore/README.md

 # Project Description

-This is an Online shop that i am currently building for starting my own business. currently this is currently under construction. therefore the project is not fully completed at this point.
+This is an Online shop that i am currently building for starting my own business.
+This site is still under construction.
+Therefore the project is not fully completed at this point.

 (Also I only made this project public because of interviews 	:sweat_smile:)